bloomberg/memray/CONTRIBUTING.md

 All functions and methods should be type annotated.
 This allows for static analysis and more intelligent code completion from tools & IDEs.

-Type annotations must use [type comment](#py27-type-comment) annotations until 2.7 support is completely phased out.
-Please see [PEP 484][] for details on definitions and tools surrounding type annotations.

 ## Tests

 Changes should always include tests.
 If this is a bug fix it is a good idea to add the tests as the